-Secured Bridge Loans: In order to provide the Debtor with the necessary liquidity and runway to prepare for an organized bankruptcy filing and negotiate Restructuring Support Agreements with numerous lenders and lessors regarding the Debtor's go-forward aircraft leases, long-term loans, and optimized fleet leasing strategy in accordance with the Debtor's revised business plan, the Debtor obtained three Bridge Loans (the "Bridge Loans") from Buona Sorte Holdings, Inc. ("Buona Sorte"), a Philippine corporation that directly owns approximately 60% of the equity of Trustmark Holdings Corporation, a Philippine Corporation, which in turn directly owns approximately 76.9% of the equity of PAL Holdings, Inc. ("PAL Holdings"), a Philippine corporation, which in turn directly owns approximately 98.57% of the equity of the
+Secured Bridge Loans: In order to provide the Debtor with the necessary liquidity and runway to prepare for an organized bankruptcy filing and negotiate Restructuring Support Agreements with numerous lenders and lessors regarding the Debtor's go-forward aircraft leases, long-term loans, and optimized fleet leasing strategy in accordance with the Debtor's revised business plan, the Debtor obtained three Bridge Loans (the "Bridge Loans") from Buona Sorte Holdings, Inc. ("Buona Sorte"), a Philippine corporation that directly owns approximately 60% of the equity of Trustmark Holdings Corporation, a Philippine Corporation, which in turn directly owns approximately 76.9% of the equity of PAL Holdings, Inc. ("PAL Holdings"), a Philippine corporation, which in turn directly owns approximately 98.57% of the equity of the Debtor.

-Debtor.
 The Bridge Loans were advanced pursuant to those certain Loan Agreements, dated as of February 10, 2021 (the "First Bridge Loan Agreement"), May 27, 2021 (the "Second Bridge Loan Agreement"), and August 19, 2021 (the "Third Bridge Loan Agreement"), respectively (each as amended, restated, or otherwise modified from time to time between the Debtor and Buona Sorte (the "Bridge Loan Agreements").
 Pursuant to the Bridge Loan Agreements, the Bridge Lender provided credit facilities to the Debtor in an aggregate principal amount of \$100 million, comprised of (a) \$60 million pursuant to the First Bridge Loan Agreement, (b) \$25 million pursuant to the Second Bridge Loan Agreement, and (c) \$15 million pursuant to the Third Bridge Loan Agreement.
 As of the Petition Date, the aggregate amount of Bridge Loan obligations outstanding to the Bridge Lender was \$102,429,666.67.
 The Bridge Loans are secured by the same aircraft-related collateral securing the DIP Facility.
 The liquidity afforded to the Debtor through the Bridge Loans was crucial in facilitating an orderly filing and the time needed to reach agreement with key stakeholders on the Plan.
 The Bridge Loans were contemplated to be short-term loans, and were refinanced as part of the DIP Facility upon entry of the Final DIP Order.

-Unsecured Bank Loans: As of June 30, 2021, PAL maintained a \$75 million term loan from Asia United Bank, a \$77 million term loan from Philippine National Bank, a \$65 million term loan from China Bank, and a \$20 million term loan from Union Bank (collectively, the "Bank Loans").
-An additional \$36.8 million of standby letters of credit (posted with operating lessors as maintenance reserves) issued by Philippine National Bank have been drawn by the lessors over the past few months leading up to the Petition Date.
-These were converted by Philippine National Bank to promissory notes and are also considered as Bank Loans for the purpose of this Declaration and the Chapter 11 Case.
-The Bank Loans facility of Philippine National Bank is partially secured by a real property with an agreed value of PHP1.36 billion and the final USD equivalent value will be determined based on the exchange rate one Business Day prior to the Petition Date and such USD amount shall be treated as a reduction to Philippine National Bank's unsecured claim as contemplated by the Restructuring Support Agreements.
+Unsecured Bank Loans: As of June 30, 2021, PAL maintained a \$75 million term loan from Asia United Bank, a \$77 million term loan from Philippine National Bank, a \$65 million term loan from China Banking Corporation, and a \$20 million term loan from Union Bank (collectively, the "Bank Loans").
+An additional \$36.8 million of standby letters of credit (posted with operating lessors as maintenance reserves) issued by Philippine National Bank have been drawn by certain lessors over the past few months leading up to the Petition Date.
+These were converted by Philippine National Bank to promissory notes and are also considered as Bank Loans for the purpose of this Disclosure Statement and the Chapter 11 Case.
+The Bank Loans facility of Philippine National Bank is partially secured by a real property with an agreed value of PHP 1,360,963,000, which is equivalent to USD 27,194,241.30 based on the exchange rate one Business Day prior to the Petition Date.
+Thus, in accordance with the applicable Restructuring Support Agreement, Philippine National Bank's unsecured claim (after reduction by the value of the real property) is USD 86,842,526.47.